What is Early Help?

 The role of the family support worker may include:

-•Support with parenting skills
+• Help with parenting skills

-•Help with issues around finance and debt
+• Advice around finance and debt

-•Support around physical and mental health issues, disabilities and learning difficulties.
+• Support around physical and mental health issues, disabilities and learning difficulties.

-•Support for families who are/have experienced domestic violence and abuse
+• Supporting families who are/have experienced domestic violence and abuse

-•Help to get back into training and employment
+• Help to get back into training and employment

-•Help with social isolation
+• Help with social isolation